hbctraining/DGE_workshop/lessons/03_DEG_deseq2.md

 <img src="../img/wald_test.png">

-In our case the *'parameters'* described in the Wikipedia definition above, are the coefficients that have been estimated by DESeq2.
-We will use those as input to test the true values using the Wald test.
-The Wald test is performed by default when using the `results()` function on the `dds` object.
+In our case the *'parameters'* described in the Wikipedia definition above, are the coefficients that have been estimated by DESeq2. **Coefficients are used as input to the Wald test** to identify the true estimates. **The Wald test was performed as the default hypothesis test when we ran the `DESeq()` function on the `dds` object**.

-The comparisons are provided to DESeq2 in the form of **contrasts**, in one of three different ways.
-In this lesson we will demonstrate the method that is most intuitive.
-By providing contrasts we are telling DESeq2 **which coefficients to use for the hypothesis testing** procedure; this also corresponds to the headers in your design matrix.
+DESeq2 performs a hypothesis test for all possible pairwise comparisons.
+In order for us to **retrieve the results for a specific pair of sample classes** we need to provide this information to DESeq2 in the form of **contrasts**.
+Contrasts are created in in three different ways/R syntax.
+In this lesson we will demonstrate the syntax that is most intuitive.

+We need to use the coefficient names to specify our comparisons, these correspond to the headers in your design matrix.
 To find out how the coefficients are named we can use the `resultsNames()` function:

 	# Find names of coefficients
 	resultsNames(dds)

-To specify the specific contrasts we are interested in, we need to provide the column names from the coefficients table as a list of 2 character vectors:
+To specify the specific contrasts, we need to provide the column names from the coefficients table as a list of 2 character vectors:

 	## Define contrasts
 	contrast_oe <- list( "sampletypeMOV10_overexpression", "sampletypecontrol")